KerfuffleV2/smolrsrwkv/README.md

 ## Shortcomings

 1. Not optimized for performance.
-2. Only can load models in 32bit mode — expect to require roughly twice as much memory as the model file.
-Models are stored as `bf16` and converted to `f32` when loaded.
-3. Can (currently) only be configured by the `const` definitions in `src/main.rs` (prompt, model file name, etc).
+2. Can only use 32bit or 8bit mode for models.
+(Models are always stored as full 32bit).
-4. Can only run inference on CPU.
+3. Can only run inference on CPU.

-Because of the second one, it uses a _lot_ of memory.
+If loading in 32bit mode it uses a _lot_ of memory.
 The 3B model uses around 11GB RAM and the 7B one might _just_ fit on a 32GB machine you're willing to close other applications or deal with some swapping.
+Even loading in 8bit mode uses a fair amount of memory, but it will drop down once loading has completed.

 ## How can I use it?